Payoh Vets is a private small-animal practice in Singapore. It was

 Since 1997, Toa Payoh Vets have been

-making corporate social responsibility as part of its operations.
+making corporate social responsibility as part of its giving back to

-Kind To Pets, commenced since 1997 when the
+Kind To Pets.
+This commenced around 1997 when the

 Educating pet owners